United States of America (USA)

 The USA has very specific messaging restrictions and a direct connection is necessary in order to ensure message delivery to the numerous networks.
 ClickSend uses an extremely high-quality, direct connection in order to deliver your SMS to the USA.

-All SMS sent to the US must originate from either a pre-approved long number or short code that is associated with your account.
+All SMS sent to the US must originate from a pre-approved number that is associated with your account.
+Replies are supported.

 Shared Long Codes

 This is the default option.
-Replies are supported.
 This should not be used for marketing messages.
 Since the numbers used are shared with other clients, this may affect your deliverability.
+This option is being phased out and you must purchase a dedicated number.

 Replies are supported.
-This option gives you the highest level of deliverability.
-Contact us to have this setup on your account, the set up process is 8-12 weeks.
+This option gives you the highest level of deliverability and handset delivery reports.
+Contact us to have this set up on your account, the setup process is 8-12 weeks.

 The top 3 networks can accept multi-part (concatenated) messages (AT&T, Verizon, T-Mobile).
 Only Sprint and US Cellular do not accept multi-part messages.
 We can't guarantee the delivery of multi-part messages to the US since it's outside of our control.
 It's best to run your own testing for your specific use case.